jaulz/badgin/README.md

 ```

 Starting in Chrome 73, the Badging API is available as an origin trial for Windows (7+) and macOS.
-If you want to know how origin trials work, please check (Google's documentation)[https://developers.google.com/web/updates/2018/12/badging-api#use].
+If you want to know how origin trials work, please check [Google's documentation](https://developers.google.com/web/updates/2018/12/badging-api#use).

 ### Options